User-Installed Software on Ceres with Conda

 After deactivating the trinityenv environment, Trinity and kallisto are no longer in your PATH:

 [user.name@ceres ~]$ type Trinity -bash: type: Trinity: not found

-Example 2: Installing Tensorflow into a /KEEP directory
+Example 2: Installing Tensorflow into a /project directory

-Load the latest miniconda module if you haven’t already and create an environment in your /KEEP directory by using the option
+Load the latest miniconda module if you haven’t already and create an environment in your /project directory by using the option

 Note: conda first downloads packages into a package cache directory.
 By default, the package cache is in your home directory ($HOME/.conda/pkgs).
 If installing a large amount of software that may cause home directory quota to be exceeded, you can configure another directory to be the package cache by adding a pkgs_dirs list to the $HOME/.condarc file (YAML); e.g.: